JennyHuang19/Primate_Parasite_Interactions/README.md

 # Primate_Parasite_Interactions
-Predicting missing edges in a sparse primate parasite network.
+Using a latent factor model to predict missing edges in a primate parasite bipartite network.